VectorLogoZone/logosearch/README.md

 There are two main parts:

- 1. Various cron jobs that update the search data.
-This code is in `./bin`.
-Currently the only one is a git repo loader.
+ 1. A job that updates the search data.
+This code is in [git-svg-logos](https://github.com/AwesomeLogos/git-svg-logos) repo, along with the list of target repos.
  2. A web server, written in TypeScript/node.js.
 This code is in `./src`.

 The search data is stored in the `./logos` directory.
 It consists of a directory for each